Using your personal Information

 WHAT WILL WE DO WITH IT?

-(1) For the purpose of providing you with our services, we may disclose the information to the providers of the services making up your holiday arrangements (who could be located outside the UK/EEA).
+- For the purpose of providing you with our services, we may disclose the information to the providers of the services making up your contracted arrangements (who could be located outside the UK/EEA).
 Only information necessary for this purpose will be disclosed.

-(2) It may be mandatory (as requested government authorities) when you buy services to take place overseas to disclose your information for immigration, security and anti-terrorism purposes, or any other purposes which they determine appropriate.
+- It may be mandatory (as requested by government authorities) when you buy services to take place overseas to disclose your information for immigration, security and anti-terrorism purposes, or any other purposes which they determine appropriate.
 Even if not mandatory, we may exercise our discretion to assist where appropriate.

-(6) We may from time to time contact you with information about special offers, brochures, new products, forthcoming events or competitions.
-You will be given the opportunity on every communication we send you to indicate that you do not wish to receive our promotional material.
+- We may from time to time contact you with information about special offers, brochures, new products, forthcoming events or competitions.
+You will be given the opportunity in every communication we send you to indicate that you do not wish to receive our promotional material.
 Alternatively, if do not wish to receive such information, you may ask us in writing not to receive it.

-(7) You may indicate your preference to/not to receive direct marketing material in the relevant opt-in/out boxes or be asked the same by our staff at the time you first supplied us your information (or at the earliest opportunity).
-171
+- You may indicate your preference to/not to receive direct marketing material in the relevant opt-in/out boxes or be asked the same by our staff at the time you first supplied us with your information (or at the earliest opportunity).

-(8) We collect information relating to customer trends and patterns.
+- We collect information relating to customer trends and patterns.
 This information is often used in its aggregate form.
 We, including our other brands, may disclose aggregate statistics about enquiries made, visitors, customers and sales in order to describe our services to prospective partners, purchasers, advertisers and other reputable third parties and for other lawful purposes.
-No personally identifying information is disclosed.
+No personally-identifying information is disclosed.

 We have taken all reasonable steps to have appropriate security measures in place to protect your information.
 Outside the European Economic Area, controls on data protection may not be as wide as the legal requirements in this country.
 The transmission of information via the internet is never completely secure.
 We exclude our liability for personal data lost in transmission to the website.